TangoAgency/material-intro-screen/README.md

 Of course you are able to implement completely custom slides.
 You only need to extend SlideFragment and override following functions:
  - ```backgroundColor()```
  - ```buttonsColor()```
- - ```canMoveFurther()``` (only if You want to stop user from being able to move further before he will do some action)
+ - ```canMoveFurther()``` (only if you want to stop user from being able to move further before he will do some action)
  - ```cantMoveFurtherErrorMessage()``` (as above)

-If you want to use parallax in fragment please use one of below views:
+If you want to use parallax in a fragment please use one of the below views:
   - ```ParallaxFrameLayout```
   - ```ParallaxLinearLayout```
   - ```ParallaxRelativeLayout```

-And set there attribute app:layout_parallaxFactor
+And set there attribute app:layout_parallaxFactor:
 ```xml
 <agency.tango.materialintroscreen.parallax.ParallaxLinearLayout
 xmlns:android="http://schemas.android.com/apk/res/android">